Technica-Corporation/ipls_anomaly_detection/README.md

 ## Build the Data Generator Containers

-This will build a container that will continuously publish either "normal" or "anomaly" data to the IPLS Peer Containers.
-It will also setup an MQTT container to act as a broker for each IPLS Peer.
-You will need to build this on each of the Peer Devices.
+This step builds a container that will continuously publish either "normal" or "anomaly" data to the IPLS Peer Containers.
+It also sets up an MQTT container to act as a broker for each IPLS Peer.
+You need to build this on each of the Peer Devices.
 This is build is for Docker on Linux ARM64 only.

 From ipls_anomaly_detection, navigate to data_generator: